uptechteam/fe-cookbook/auth/aws-cognito.md

 # AWS-Cognito-auth

 1. Configure User Pool in AWS Console
-    a.
-Create User Pool in Cognito
+    1. Create User Pool in Cognito
-    b.
-Create identity provider
+    2. Create identity provider
-    c.
-Add credentials to the project
+    3. Add credentials to the project
 2. Configure Amplify locally
-    a.
-Install Amplify CLI
+    1. Install Amplify CLI
-    b.
-Init Amplify in the project
+    2. Init Amplify in the project
-    c.
-Add authentication to the project(automaticaly creates User Pool)
+    3. Add authentication to the project(automaticaly creates User Pool)
 3. Create simple authorization
-    a.
-Add Amplify to the project
+    1. Add Amplify to the project
-    b.
-Add authorization with predefined components
+    2. Add authorization with predefined components
-    c.
-Add custom authorization
+    3. Add custom authorization
 4. Add social Sign-in(Google, Facebook ...)
-    a.
-Configure providers in Cognito
+    1. Configure providers in Cognito
-    b.
-Use providers in your app
+    2. Use providers in your app
 5. Issues with Next.js

 There are 2 ways to add Amplify to your project.
 First, you can do it manually through AWS Console.
 Second, do it using Amplify CLI locally.